pinkishcatrose/infecteddatapack/README.md

 # BE WARNED:
 This datapack tweaks difficulty, game mechanics, and the like.
 Add to your world/server at your own risk.
 THIS DATAPACK TWEAKS DIFFICULTY TO BE VERY, VERY DIFFICULT, THIS IS ON PURPOSE. fork this project if you dont like the difficulty.

+# NOTES:
+This datapack is best used with Fresh Animations and Tissou's Zombie Pack.